-Name of the degree to be conferred Doctor of Philosophy in Neuroscience Educational purpose To train researchers and highly skilled professionals as experts in neuroscience who have a broad academic basis in brain function and who can contribute to the understanding of the human mind as a higher brain function.
-Vision of human resources development •Individuals who have the highest level of expertise and analytical skills in normal and impaired brain functions and who can promote basic and applied research. •Individuals who can contribute to the resolution of various mental and behavioral issues in modern society based on specialized and interdisciplinary insights in a wide range of neuroscience fields. •Individuals who can drive human resource development and interdisciplinary research at educational and research institutions at home and abroad. •Individuals who have the awareness, self-management skills and individuals to act as professionals in the field of neuroscience based on researcher ethics.
-Competencies specified in diploma policy Evaluation perspectives Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
-2Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
-2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
-2Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?
-2Have you obtained adequate linguistic skills for international information collection and action?
-6. High level of expertise: Expertise in the neurosciences to develop and implement advanced research designs and produce superior research results.
-1Can the student identify new challenges based on expertise in the field of neuroscience?
-2Can the student develop and implement a research plan to solve the problems found?
-7. Advanced research skills: Ability to conduct advanced research (experiments and surveys) in human and animal subjects in the field of neuroscience based on research ethics.
+Competencies Evaluation perspectives 1.
+Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
+2 Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?
+2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?
+2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
+Have you obtained adequate linguistic skills for international information collection and action?

+- 6. High level of expertise: Expertise in the neurosciences to develop and implement advanced research designs and produce superior research results - 1 Can the student identify new challenges based on expertise in the field of neuroscience? - 2 Can the student develop and implement a research plan to solve the problems found? - 7.
+Advanced research skills: Ability to conduct advanced research (experiments and surveys) in human and animal subjects in the field of neuroscience based on research ethics

 Can the student use advanced research methods in the field of neuroscience to solve research problems?

-8. Research information gathering and dissemination skills: Ability to write, express, and debate in English appropriately to present and discuss research findings.
-1Can the student grasp the latest research trends in the field of neuroscience published in international journals and apply them to their own research?
-2Can the student accurately explain their expertise and research results in the field of neuroscience in an international context?
-9. Practical research skills: Planning and leadership skills to apply expertise in the field of neuroscience to implement activities to solve real-world problems.
-Can the student apply their expertise in the field of neuroscience to practice and lead activities to solve problems in the real world?
-10. Ability to promote the planning, implementation, and dissemination of advanced research in the field of neuroscience based on logical thinking.
-Can the student plan, conduct, and disseminate the results of advanced research in the field of neuroscience based on logical thinking?
+- 8. Research information gathering and dissemination skills: Ability to write, express, and debate in English appropriately to present and discuss research findings - 1 Can the student grasp the latest research trends in the field of neuroscience published in international journals and apply them to their own research? - 2 Can the student accurately explain their expertise and research results in the field of neuroscience based on logical thinking, in an international context?